classiebit/eventmie-pro-docs/resources/docs/1.6/admin/settings.md

 # Settings

 Let's first start by setting up Eventmie Pro global settings.
-We're starting from Admin Panel, so that we can set some initial data before moving on to front-end.
+We're starting from Admin Panel, so that we can set some initial data before moving on to the front-end.

 ---